By

 3. Payment & Confirmation

 The customer pays online (full amount or deposit), receives an instant confirmation email with all the details, and gets a ticket or voucher.
 The booking appears on your calendar immediately.
-The whole process takes under two minutes.

 4. Pre-Experience Communication